-This is a one-of-a-kind guidebook for healthcare providers interested in (re)discovering how to maximize positive outcomes for both families and providers.
-It’s also a valuable source of inspiration for educators, supervisors, and hospital administrators who want to facilitate personal and professional development and create supportive environments for students, providers, seriously ill children, and their families.
+This is a one-of-a-kind guidebook for health-care providers interested in (re)discovering how to maximize positive outcomes for both families and providers.
+It is also a valuable source of inspiration for educators, supervisors, and hospital administrators who want to facilitate personal and professional development and create supportive environments for students, providers, seriously ill children, and their families.

-1. Introduction to Interaction 2.
+1. Introduction to interaction 2.
 Metaphor and Overview of Model of Exemplary Interaction 3.
 Worldview, Values, and Commitment to Authentic Engagement 4.
 Process of Attuning 5.
 Direct Care Activities 6.
 Connecting Behaviors 7.
 Personal Influencing Factors 8.
-Pediatric Health Care Provider/Parent Relationships 9.
+Pediatric Health-Care Provider-Parent Relationship 9.
 Setting and Teamwork Contextual Factors 10.
 Institutional and Societal Contextual Factors 11.
 Output From Exemplary Interaction: A Milieu of Mattering 12.
 Implications of the Model of Exemplary Interaction

 "Pediatric Palliative Care is an incredible resource for those interested in or working with pediatric palliative—or in general palliative care.
 Coming from years of experience in the field, the authors provide essential and timely suggestions for practitioners.
 Simply put, this book is bound to be a classic!"

 Kenneth J. Doka, PhD, senior consultant, The Hospice Foundation of America, USA